getsentry/sentry-docs/docs/ssl.rst

 -   `getsentry.pem <https://sentry.io/_static/getsentry/ssl/getsentry.pem>`_
 -   `getsentry.p7b <https://sentry.io/_static/getsentry/ssl/getsentry.p7b>`_

 Using this varies from case to case.
-Many clients you will have to explicit specify the path to the certificate bundle.
-Covering this is outside of the scope of these docs, so we suggest referring to your specific client's documentation.
+Many SDKs you will have to explicit specify the path to the certificate bundle.
+Covering this is outside of the scope of these docs, so we suggest referring to your specific SDK's documentation.

 Note on Java: